Xiyue-Wang/TransPath/README.md

 2.Download all [PAIP](http://wisepaip.org/paip) WSI

-New:So, there will be about 15,000,000 images.
+New: So, there will be about 15,000,000 images.

-Old:We crop these WSIs into patch images.we randomly select 100 images from each WSI.Finally,So, there will be about 2,700,521 unlabeled histopathological images.If you want these images, you can contact me.
+Old: We crop these WSIs into patch images.we randomly select 100 images from each WSI.Finally,So, there will be about 2,700,521 unlabeled histopathological images.If you want these images, you can contact me.

 ### Usage: Pre-Training Vision Transformers for histopathology images